- Honors and Scholars Programs

 By providing Honors sections of many core courses, innovative upper-level seminars and the opportunity to earn Honors credit in a variety of ways - contract options, independent study or research, internships and study abroad - the University Honors Program offers students special opportunities and challenges, creating and intensifying the intellectual and cultural experience of their undergraduate education.

-Students who complete the University Honors Program earn an Honors Bachelor of Arts or an Honors Bachelor of Science degree in their discipline, a distinction beyond the traditional awards of summa cum laude, magna cum laude and cum laude.
+Students who complete the University Honors Program earn a University Honors Program distinction on their transcript; this is a distinction beyond the traditional awards of summa cum laude, magna cum laude and cum laude.
 Most Honors graduates go on to study in professional schools or graduate programs in their disciplines.
 Every year, a number of Honors students successfully compete for post-graduate scholarships and fellowships such as the Truman, Marshall, and Rhodes Scholarships and the Fulbright Fellowships.
 Several Honors students have continued their studies on Rotary International Ambassadorial Scholarships.

 APPLYING TO THE PROGRAM: